 Other armor of Middle Eastern origin like the lamellar jawshan and protective horse barding (bard possibly comes from Arabic bardha’ah) may have been used or modified by the Crusaders.
 However, by the late 12th century – early 13th century, their armor-styles were discernibly more ‘European’, while their Muslim foes (like the Mamluks) adopted the more-distinct Turkish style – thereby creating a visual divergence on the battlefield.

 As for arms, swords were perceived as very important weapons by medieval European knights – partly because of their forms that insinuated Christian symbolism.
 Simply put, the typical sword resembled the cruciform with the crossguard cutting a right angle across the grip which extends into the blade.
-Such an imagery must have played its psychological role in bolstering the morale of many a spiritual Crusader.
+Such imagery must have played its psychological role in bolstering the morale of many spiritual Crusaders.

 However, on the practical level, the most effective weapon for the knight probably pertained to the cavalry lance (usually 10 ft in length), with its sturdy shaft usually made from hardy spruce.
 The supporting infantry brethren made use of a variety of other weapons, including axes, maces (grudgingly adopted from their Muslim foes), and guisarmes (long hafted variants of axes).
 Some codified statutes also hint at the use of rather ‘exotic’ non-knightly weapons such as crossbows – that were fired from both horsebacks (in a stationary position) and on foot.